-Pocket listings take away an agents #1 tool in marketing a listing- the MLS, so they are more difficult to sell than normal listings.
-What marketing you can do depends on what your seller wants.
-Marketing pocket listings is pretty much the same as what you do for normal listings except with no MLS more or less.
+Pocket listings take away an agents #1 marketing tool- the MLS, so they require more work and are more difficult to sell than normal listings.
+What marketing you can do depends on what your seller wants and is OK with.
+Marketing a pocket listing is pretty similar to marketing a normal listing except no MLS more or less.

 2- Market the pocket listing to your Sphere of Influence.
-I always try to sell my pockets to my clients first.
-Sending out an email blast to your client database, and posting the pocket listing on your website is where I’d start.
-If you write a monthly newsletter, you could include it there.
+I always start by trying to sell my pocket listings to my existing clients first.
+Send out an email blast to your client database, and posting the pocket listing on your website/social media is where I’d start.
+If you write a monthly newsletter, you could also include it in there.

 3- Didn’t sell it yet?
 Reach out to other brokers in your office, and in the community that you are friendly with.
 I would print out a flier of the pocket listing and stick it in every agent’s mailbox in my office.
 You could also go to a few other offices if your company has multiple locations.
 If your company has a weekly office meeting- pitch it there.
 If you have an email list of agents you are friendly with, email blast them.
 Or if you want to add the personal touch, pick up the phone and make a few phone calls.

 4- There are places online you can post a listing that are not the MLS- if the seller allows you.
-Zillow.com is the first place I would put it online.
+Zillow.com is the first place I would put it online under coming soon- although you need to be a premier agent to unlock this function.
 Many buyers use that site to search for off-market listings, so you will get some exposure there.
 Craiglist is your next best option.
-Put it on Forsalebyowner.com, because why the hell not?
+Put it on Forsalebyowner.com, because why the heck not?

 5- Private listing groups.
 There are several different private listing groups for real estate agents to share pocket listings with one another.
 Top Agent Network, The Pocket Listing Service, and this very popular local Pocket Listing Facebook Group, are a few examples.